samanjate/heft/README.md

 ### Format of the examples

 The input format takes in two numbers, the number of tasks(N) and the number of processors(M).
 This is followed by a NxM matrix representing the compuation costs of the tasks(represented by row number) on a processor(represented by the column number).
-This is followed by a NxN matrix representing the communication cost from one processor to another, in case the following processor were to be scheduled on a different processor.
+This is followed by a NxN matrix representing the communication cost from one processor to another, in case the following task were to be scheduled on a different processor.

 ```
 N M